wmde/LOSH-Frontend/README.md

 ## Developing

+The LOSH frontend is a monorepo comprising of a client and server package.
+The client is a React application built on the Gatsby framework using the GraphQL server as a data source.

 ### Stack

+#### Client
 - Gatsby v3 (React JS)
 - [Ant Design System](https://ant.design/components/overview/)
 - Typescript
 - Jest (Unit tests)
 - Cypress (e2e tests)
+- Typescript

+#### Server
+- GraphQL
+- Jest (Unit tests)
+- Typescript

 ### Setting up Dev